 Types of Bankruptcy

 Chapter 7 allows debtors in financial difficulty who do not have the ability to pay to discharge their debts.
 Under Chapter 7, you may claim certain property exempt (that is, you can keep the property) and a trustee may take possession of the remaining assets in order to liquidate them and pay your creditors according to priorities set forth in the Bankruptcy Code.
-In ost cases, the debtor does not lose any property.
+In most cases, the debtor does not lose any property.
 See the United States Trustee’s Bankruptcy Information Sheet.

-Chapter 11: Reorganization
+Chapter 11 Bankruptcy: Reorganization

 Chapter 11 is designed primarily for the reorganization of a business.
 Its provisions are very complex and should be done only after consulting an attorney.